Fire Chief Russell Knick

 Community Risk Reduction Division Director/Fire Marshal:

 Assistant Chief Stephen Hrustich

 In 1984, Stephen started his career in New York State where he served at every level within the organizational structure, progressing through the ranks to serve as fire chief his last 7 years.
 He is an experienced course developer and instructor for the National Fire Academy in Emmitsburg, MD.
 In 2012, Stephen joined the Gwinnett County Department of Fire and Emergency Services as Assistant Chief/Fire Marshal for the Community Risk Reduction (CRR) Division.

 Stephen earned an AS in Fire Science and a BS in Computer Science and Mathematics from Binghamton University and also holds a MS in Executive Fire Leadership and Emergency Management from Grand Canyon University.
 He is a graduate of the Executive Fire Officer program at the National Fire Academy and holds both the Chief Fire Officer (CFO) and Fire Marshal (FM) designations from the Center of Public Safety Excellence.

-Employee Support and Initiatives Division Director:
+Employee Support and Training Division Director:

 Assistant Chief Jere Jordan

 Jere Jordan joined Fire and Emergency Services in 1996.
 Beginning in the education section, Jere’s background in public education, marketing, and business management quickly benefitted the department’s development.
-She now serves as director of the Employee Support and Initiatives Division with 21 years of service.
+She now serves as director of the Employee Support and Training Division with 21 years of service.
 Jere has a bachelor’s degree in management and a master’s degree in business administration.